hugeblank/raisin/README.md

 # Raisin | Threads made easy
 Raisin is a priority based coroutine manager with a few additional twists.
 Its name in its prototyping stage was originally 'ryzen', the joke being that it was a 'threadripper'.
-Obviously that name is a poor choice, so something similar was decided upon.
+Since ryzen had bad SEO, something similar was decided upon.

-As is evident Raisin is designed for lua's coroutines to allow for many freedoms, such as manual prioritization, grouping, toggling, and a manual coroutine death termination amount.
+Raisin is designed for lua's coroutines to allow for many freedoms, such as manual prioritization, grouping, toggling, and a manual coroutine death termination amount.

 # Installation